 With full and half-day lesson packages for both adults and children, Tahoe Donner is a great place to learn to ski or snowboard.
-Their lesson packages include a full-day lift ticket, 1.75-hour lesson and equipment rental, including a helmet.
+Their lesson packages include a lift ticket, lessons ranging from 1.75 to 5 1/2 hours and equipment rental, including a helmet.
 For those with their own equipment, they offer a discounted lesson-only price.
 The full-day children’s lessons also include lunch, a great value for parents.

 Known as a beginner-friendly resort, Diamond Peak offers a variety of lesson and rental options for those who want to learn to ski or snowboard.
 There are group lessons for children ages 3 to 6 at the Child Ski Center, as well as lessons at the Ski and Snowboard School for ages 7 to adult.
 These lesson packages include a beginner lift ticket, rental equipment and a 1.75-hour group lesson, with morning and afternoon lessons available.
 The resort offers group and private lessons throughout the season, with packages tailored for beginners, children, families and those seeking to enhance their skills.

 And with daily ski shuttles from several Incline Village locations, getting to the resort is easy whether you’re staying at the lake or in Reno.